 The Company reviews finite-lived intangible assets for impairment whenever events or changes in circumstances indicate that the carrying value of assets may not be recoverable.
-Recoverability of these assets is measured by comparison of their carrying value to future undiscounted cash flows the assets are expected to generate over their remaining economic lives.
+Recoverability of these assets is determined by comparison of their carrying value to future undiscounted cash flows the assets are expected to generate over their remaining economic lives.
 If such assets are considered to be impaired, the impairment to be recognized in earnings equals the amount by which the carrying value of the assets exceeds their fair value determined by either a quoted market price, if any, or a value determined by utilizing a discounted cash flow technique.
-As of November 2, 2013 and November 3, 2012, the Company's finite-lived intangible assets consisted of the following which related to the acquisition of Multigig, Inc. See Note 6 below for further information related to the acquisition of Multigig, Inc.
+As of November 1, 2014 and November 2, 2013, the Company's finite-lived intangible assets consisted of the following which related to the acquisition of Hittite and Multigig, Inc. See Note 6 below for further information related to the acquisitions of Hittite and Multigig, Inc.